How To Find an Accountant for Small Business: A Guide

 Step 6: Evaluate Their Credentials

 When searching for an accountant, you want to be sure that they have the proper credentials.
 If they claim to be a CPA, this means that they have passed the exam and are licensed by your state.
-CPAs also fulfill continuing education requirements to keep their licenses active, and they stay up to date on all federal, state, and local tax laws.
-There are additional certifications that some CPAs have, such as Accredited in Business Valuation (ABV), Certified Valuation Analyst (CVA), and Personal Finance Specialist (PFS), among others.
+CPAs also fulfill continuing education requirements to keep their licenses active and stay up to date on all federal, state, and local tax laws.

 If you received the recommendation from the IRS, your state board of accountancy, or a state CPA society, those credentials are most likely legitimate.
 However, if you received a referral or searched online, you might want to verify their status by searching CPA Verify, which is an online central database that contains information about licensed CPAs and public accounting firms.
-Be sure to ask for references and speak with some of your prospective accountant’s clients before making a decision.

-Questions To Ask a Prospective Accountant
+Questions to Ask a Prospective Accountant

 It’s important to find out specifics, including how much experience they have working with small businesses.
 If you have a complicated accounting situation, you probably don’t want someone who just graduated from accounting school.
 Look for an accountant with at least two years of experience under their belt, if not more.

 It isn’t uncommon for an accountant to have a staff that provides support.
 Find out the size of their firm and their team members’ qualifications before deciding if this is a fit for you.
-If you’re a very small business, it’s probably best to work with an accounting firm that’s also small and can provide more personalized attention.
-You’ll also want to establish expectations regarding communication—how often you’ll connect and in what way.

 CPAs can represent you at hearings and speak for your business if you’re audited by the IRS.
 They can also ensure that you have the required documentation and can prepare you with what to expect during the audit process.